ARM-software/EndpointAI/graph_interpreter/Interpreter.md

     string\...) the graph scheduler interprets a compact byte-stream of codes to execute simple scripts.
 9.  **Process isolation**.
-The nodes never read the graph description data, the arc descriptors and the memory mapping is designed for the use of hardware memory protection.
+The nodes never read the graph description data.
+The arc descriptors and the memory mapping is designed for the use of hardware memory protection.
 10.  **Format conversions**.
 The developer declares, in the manifests, the input/output data formats of the node.
 The Graph Interpreter implements the format